scoutsmakerspace/STEM-Scouts/index.md

 For each activity, you should:
 1. Check the **At a glance** summary.
-2. Read the linked **Risk Assessment**.
+2. Read the linked **example Risk Assessment**.
+You must review it and create your own Risk Assessment appropriate to your section, location, equipment, and supervision.
-3. Apply the listed controls and supervision levels.
+3. Apply your agreed controls and supervision levels.
 4. Adapt for your section, setting, and experience.

 If an activity does not yet link to a risk assessment, it should **not be used** until one is created and reviewed.